Medvetojas/VehicleRoutingProblem/README.md

      - executes mutation, which swaps two cities between two vehicles
      - executes crossover (recombination), which selects two adjacent (at the last iteration, the first and last) generations, creates an intersection, then creates a merge generation
+       - the intersection part is being cut from the second generation (route), and it is being inserted into the first generation
        - since crossover is hard in 2D, the recombination is made in a vector form, but it will be converted back to a matrix
        - the depot is removed temporarily from the routes until the procedure ends, but then it is readded
      - selects the best generation based on surviving probability, which can be considered a solution, albeit not necessarily the best and final one